The AI That Didn’t Take Your Job

 But now, a year and change into the AI revolution, something curious has happened.

-Not nothing in the grand sense…because AI is everywhere.
-It’s helping you write that awkward email.
-It’s brainstorming your podcast title.
-It’s drafting legal memos and debugging code and summarizing long-winded Slack threads.
-But despite all that digital humming and buzzing, the labor market hasn’t cracked.
+Not nothing in the grand sense, because AI is everywhere (and people still don’t shut up about it).
+It’s helping you write that awkward email, or brainstorming your podcast title (it’s pretty good at creating names I think!), it’s drafting legal memos and debugging code and summarizing long-winded Slack threads.
+But despite all that digital humming and buzzing here and there, the labor market hasn’t cracked.

-A new study just dropped, and it says the quiet part out loud: AI isn’t changing salaries or working hours.
-Not yet.
+A new study just dropped, and it says the quiet part out loud: AI isn’t changing salaries or working hours, not yet anyway.

 The Study That Caught Everyone Off Guard